Gord Johns: Fisheries and oceans

 During the 2015 election, Johns advocated for the restoration of Coast Guard stations on Vancouver Island, which had been closed under the Conservative government of Stephen Harper.
 Following the election, Johns alongside fellow New Democratic Party MP Rachel Blaney advocated for the Liberal government to halt the closure of the Comox Coast Guard station, and consider reopening the Ucluelet station.
 Although the station was not reopened, Johns helped push for the transfer of the building to the Government of British Columbia and Ucluelet.

 Johns called for large changes to wild Pacific Salmon protections, including investments in the restoration, enhancement and protection of salmon habitat and increasing community input into the government's quota policies.
 He has called on the federal government to work with the Province of British Columbia and local First Nations to transition from open net operations to land-based facilities.
 Johns has warned of a complete a complete collapse of wild salmon populations without adequate action.
 Johns has also pushed for a moratorium on the roe herring fishery in the Salish Sea.
+Johns has advocated for the renewal of salmon restoration and enhancement programs, such as the BC Salmon Restoration and Innovation Fund and the Pacific Salmon Strategy Initiative.

 As a member of the parliamentary Committee on Fisheries and Oceans studies (FOPO), Johns helped to successfully facilitate the passage of S-203, which banned the captivity of Cetaceans.
 For his work helping pass this bill, Johns was among the recipients of the 2020 Humane Canada Animal Welfare Leadership and Innovation Award.

 During the COVID-19 pandemic, Johns called on the government to help prawn fishers better access the Canadian market by allowing the sale of "frozen-at-sea" prawns.

 Johns has advocated for a coordinated effort from all levels of government to address abandoned vessels in coastal waters, particularly in Deep Bay.

 In September 2022, Johns tabled two motions advocating for ocean protection.
 M-68 sought to promote the dismantling end-of-life marine vessels, including creating environmental and social standards as well as monetary assistance.
 M-69 sought to commit the government to a moratorium on deep seabed mining in the international seabed.

+Johns is an advocate for coordinated federal efforts to prevent and clean up ocean pollution.
+Johns supports reviving the federal ghost gear fund to facilitate cleanup of lost fishing gear.
+In June 2025, he tabled Bill C-218, which would establish a national strategy respecting pollution caused by shipping container spills.

+Johns has advocated for the development of a ship recycling facility in Port Alberni, convening a leadership group of experts, environmental groups, industry, First Nations, and local officials, alongside Mid Island-Pacific Rim MLA Josie Osborne.